In this article, we'll show you the best ways to use carbohydrates, fat and protein in your diet, to help fuel your training and recovery.

 - Stick with the energy bars, gels and sports drinks that worked well for you in your Prep/Base cycle.

 - Consider salt tablets.
-Depending on the race environmental conditions and the distance, these could be of benefit.
+Depending on environmental conditions and the distance, these could be of benefit.
 Try them during your long workouts to see how your body handles them.

 - Ensure you have the right balance of calories to support your training and enable you to nail every session.